morghim/contract-payment/README.md

 ## Contract Payment

-This app for make payment based on contracts
+This app for make payment based on contracts for erpnext

 this app link sales, purchase invoice with contract